 Getting insights into your Financials data is easy with Power BI and the Financials content packs.
 Power BI retrieves your data and then builds an out-of-the-box dashboard and reports based on that data.

-- Choose any visual on the dashboard to bring up one of seven underlying reports.
+- Choose any visual on the dashboard to bring up one of the underlying reports.

 - Filter the report or add fields that you want to monitor.